Can You Buy a Car Without a License

 You may be able to purchase insurance, but you'll have to exclude yourself as a driver.
 You'll have to provide the information of the primary driver of the vehicle to buy auto insurance.

-Can You Buy a Car Without a Driver's License in Ohio?
+Can You Buy a Car Without a License in Ohio?

-Ohio allows you to buy a car even if you don't have a driver's license; however, you can't legally drive your car without a license.
-Additionally, you can't register your automobile without having a driver's license or a social security number, according to the Ohio BMV.
+Ohio allows you to buy a car even if you don't have a license; however, you can't legally drive your car without one.
+Additionally, you can't register your automobile without having a license to drive or a social security number, according to the Ohio BMV.
 You'll need a valid State of Ohio ID or Real ID card.

 Get Coverage for Any Vehicle Today